Shammyshanks/Yabai-SKHD-Config/README.md

 * Export gaps variable for use in .gaps script when using keyboard shortcuts for changing gaps.
 Might require some changes to yabai.
 * Implement dynamic desktops, as seen in gnome desktop.
 (I already have a working script but it's glitchy)
 * shortcut to display keyboard shortcuts and maybe execute actions (maybe use [Menu-Hammer](https://github.com/FryJay/MenuHammer)?) like AwesomeWM.
 * Implement quick way to lable current space, maybe via alfred?
+Also add specific apps for spaces.